 Catalog Postgres Exploration Effort

-On May 22nd at 1500 UTC several OpenverseOpenverse Openverse is a search engine for openly-licensed media, including photos, audio, and video.
-Openverse is also the name for the collection of related code repositories that make up the project. find Openverse at https://openverse.org. members will be gathering for a meeting to discuss and engage in some exploratory operations on a copy of the catalog database to get a better sense of how Postgres performs given our current scale & purpose.
+On May 22nd at 1500 UTC several OpenverseOpenverse Openverse is a search engine for openly-licensed media, including images and audio.
+Find Openverse on GitHub and at https://openverse.org. members will be gathering for a meeting to discuss and engage in some exploratory operations on a copy of the catalog database to get a better sense of how Postgres performs given our current scale & purpose.
 This was spurred on by this discussion on the decoupling popularity calculations IP; I personally had a feeling regarding how certain Postgres changes would affect our query time, performance, etc., but based on the level of unpredictable behavior we’ve seen with the matview refresh, few of us feel confident about being able to predict outcomes with Postgres.
 We thought it might be useful to spend some time performing some exploratory operations & optimizations with Postgres!

 Some things I think might be useful to try: